brotkrueml/sdbreadcrumb/README.md

 ## Requirements

-The extension requires TYPO3 9 LTS.
+The extension requires TYPO3 8 LTS or TYPO3 9 LTS.

 ## Why should you use this extension?